Devonshire Downs: 1970s

 While the San Fernando Valley Fair utilized Devonshire Downs as its venue as early as the 1950s, the fair hit its heyday in the 1970s and 1980s, finally moving away from Northridge in the late 1980s.
 Political pressures pushed to sell the property, starting in the early 1960s and continuing into the mid-1970s, but CSUN maintained ownership throughout this time period and beyond.

 Later years

+During the first half of the 1980s, Devonshire Downs was the venue for numerous hardcore punk rock shows.

 In 2001, the football stadium and practically everything else was razed and most of the land was leased out for development as a private industrial park, with part of the area taken over by Medtronic MiniMed.
 CSUN also developed part of the property for housing needs related to the University.